KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Specifies an exception that is handled as a warning instead of an error.

-    throw [System.ComponentModel.WarningException]::New("Specifies an exception that is handled as a warning instead of an error.")
+    throw [System.ComponentModel.WarningException]::New('Specifies an exception that is handled as a warning instead of an error.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.ComponentModel.WarningException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.ComponentModel.WarningException.aspx)